EstelleKlevenz/docana-emi-25/README.md

 ### Word2Evc vs. BERT

 As seen in Figure 11 the dispersion of the average EMI score per post is higher when the EMI is calculated using word2vec as it is with the BERT embeddings.
-For 12 of the 16 analysed subreddits the mean of the avverage EMI distribution is closer to zero for the ones calculated with BERT (r/relationship_advice, r/explainlikeimfive, r/todayilearned, r/technology, r/worldnews, r/talesfromtechsupport, r/relationships, r/buildapc, r/dating_advice, r/loseit, r/askscience, r/news) for three it is visaully barely distinguishly (r/AskMen, r/offmychest, r/depression) and in one case it flipped the sign (r/Advice).
+For 12 of the 16 analysed subreddits the mean of the average EMI distribution is closer to zero for the ones calculated with BERT (r/relationship_advice, r/explainlikeimfive, r/todayilearned, r/technology, r/worldnews, r/talesfromtechsupport, r/relationships, r/buildapc, r/dating_advice, r/loseit, r/askscience, r/news) for three it is visually barely distinguishable (r/AskMen, r/offmychest, r/depression) and in one case it flipped the sign (r/Advice).
 In the last four cases mentioned, the mean of the base approach (word2vec) is already relatively close to zero.
 <figure float="left">
   <img src="figures/hist_bert_w2v.png" width="100%" />
 <figcaption>Figure 11 - Distribution of EMI scores over subreddits (word2vec vs BERT) </figcaption>